C. COMFORT SHIELDS

 Welcome, my name is Comfort.
 Primarily a psychodynamic and humanistic psychotherapist, I also integrate other approaches, depending on a client’s needs.
 I am a specialist in prolonged exposure therapy and narrative exposure therapy for C-PTSD and PTSD.
-I am a chartered psychologist, member of the BACP and the co-founder of the Box Tree Clinic in the Harley Street District of Marylebone, Central London.
+I am a chartered psychologist, registered member of the BACP and the co-founder of the Box Tree Clinic in the Harley Street District of Marylebone, Central London.
 I see adults for individual therapy from any culture, sexuality, gender, and religion.
 I know that going through the process of therapy is often daunting and emotionally challenging.
 I aim to make my clients feel at home in a comfortable, welcoming, and relaxing environment.

 BACKGROUND AND QUALIFICATIONS.

 I am a graduate of Oxford University, Fielding Graduate University (APA Accredited, California), where I had over 5 years of full-time psychology training, and trained clinically at Yale University Medical Centre.
 Clinical psychology training in the United States is comprehensive and prepares psychologists to be psychotherapists, diagnosticians, as well as researchers and academics.
 While I practice as a psychodynamic and humanistic psychotherapist, I also have extensive training in many other modalities.
 I have published peer reviewed articles in leading psychology journals, and presented research at the American Psychological Association’s national convention.
 I have completed extensive original research on complex bereavement, attachment, and temporality and was awarded the Creative Longevity and Wisdom Fellowship from the Institute for Social Innovation.
 Psychoanalyst, philosopher, and author of Trauma and Human Existence, Robert Stolorow described reading my research as “an exhilarating experience”.
 I have spoken on dozens of radio programmes about suicide loss survival.